 - The journal uses the plagiarism screening tool PlagScan.

 - Consent from the authors affirming that the article is their original work should accompany the article submission via the online submission form.
-If the authors submit their articles via Email (email@example.com), they should attach signed and scanned JLIA Declaration of originality.
+If the authors submit their articles via Email (firstname.lastname@example.org), they should attach a signed and scanned JLIA Declaration of originality.

 What does Journal of Liberty and International Affairs publish?